pg8wood/discord-voice-assistant-bot/README.md

 ### Bot
 - Hangs out in the voice chat, plays music from YouTube, SoundCloud, etc. through [youtube-dl](https://github.com/rg3/youtube-dl/commit/f7560859a3e25ccaa74123428d42f821299a2bed).
 - Responds to guild messages with custom user-defined responses.
-- Currently only works on Windows and Linux; Mac support is coming soon!

 ### Google Assistant Action
 - Google Assistant intent for asking which members of a Discord guild are online.

 ## Installation
 - [Create a Discord bot account and invite it to your server](https://discordpy.readthedocs.io/en/rewrite/discord.html).
-- `cd` to the project directory, and run the installer script `python3 install.py`.
+- `cd` to the project directory, and run the installer script `python3 install.py` (Mac users should run 'install.sh').
 - Note: The bot's dependencies require that you use Python 3.6!
 - The bot's command prefix defaults to `.`.
 This can be configured to suit your guild's needs.
 - Note: Some low-level dependencies such as `ffmpeg` may not be pip-able on your system.
 You'll need to install these dependencies yourself.